Individual training for improvisation

 The Impro Supreme Letter

-A space for writing.
-Observations, questions, and what needs thinking through.
+Observations, questions, arguments.
+Second thoughts.
 No programme.
 No fixed schedule.
 Only when there’s something worth saying.